fossette/pkgcache/README.md

 ## Version history
 1.0 - 2019/01/20 - Initial release
+1.1 - 2019/02/04 - Bug fixes, plus a filter feature for the FreeBSD Repository selection

 ## Compatibility
 **pkgcache** has been developed and tested under FreeBSD 11.2.
 It should be compatible with other versions because only standard